MrOrnithorynque/Loggifyer/README.md

 **Loggifyer** is implemented as a singleton, which means that you can access the logging functionality from anywhere in your code.

+Overall, **Loggifyer** is a simple and convenient way to add logging to your C++ projects, whether you are developing a small application or a large, complex software system.

 This library is from the [PTP](https://github.com/MrOrnithorynque/PTP/) library family.

 ## Features